slowe/Chromoscope/README.md

 Chromoscope has been created using public-domain datasets from a number of all-sky astronomy projects.
 It lets you easily move around the sky and fade between wavelengths using a simple user-interface to illustrate the similarities and differences between what is visible at each wavelength.

-There are currently seven included:
+There are currently eight included:

 * Gamma ray ([Fermi](http://fermi.gsfc.nasa.gov/)),
 * X-ray ([ROSAT](http://www.mpe.mpg.de/xray/wave/rosat/mission/rosat/index.php)),